jumaaaar/eth-gangs/readme.md

 # Features
 * Vehicle System(You can set Gang Car on Config)
-* Boss Actions and Gang Funds
+* Boss Actions and Gang Funds ( BUY WEAPONS --  CONFIG)
 * Stashes
 * Blips for each Gang Locations
 * Ox Inventory Ready
 * Easy to Configure

 # Short Showcase
 * [video](https://youtu.be/Q0a4BnBR0w8)